mrisher/webxr-reference/webxr-device-api/index.md

 ### What's the X in XR mean?

-There are many "&#95;&#95;&#95; reality" buzzwords flying around today. _virtual reality_, _augmented reality_, _mixed reality_, etc..
+There are many "&#95;&#95;&#95; reality" buzzwords flying around: _virtual reality_, _augmented reality_, _mixed reality_, etc..
 It can be hard to keep track, even though there are many similarities between them.
 This API aims to provide foundational elements with which to do all of the above.
 Since the designers of the API don't want to be limited to just one facet of AR, VR, or anything in between, the "X" in "XR" is not part of an acronym, but an algebraic variable of sorts to refer to whatever a web developer needs or wants it to be.

 ### Exclusive versus Non-Exclusive Sessions